BavoDebraekeleer/cheat-sheet/General/solid.md

 - “Plumbing” code
 - Interacts with specific external systems and hardware

-The following example shows an interface, an abstraction, which is dependent on a concrete class, the details.
+The following example shows an interface – an abstraction – which is dependent on a concrete class – the details.
 This is a violation of DIP.
 ```c#
 public interface IOrderDataAccess
 {